Heller01/Heller01/README.md

 3 Month Internship of Content Writing in THEPOPTIMES.

-Cybersecurity Anaylist Job Simulation in TCS.
+Cybersecurity Analyst Job Simulation in TCS.